 is the main theme when involved with a psychopath.
 They are the embodiment of duplicity, contradiction, and confusion.
 The whole charade exists under the shadow of doubt.
 Doubt permeates it like a thick fog blanketing a city.
-It seeps through the tiniest cracks, and nothing can make it lift other than the clear light of day.
+It seeps through the tiniest cracks, and nothing can make it lift other than the clear and revealing light of truth.

 You had doubts about them, but they made you doubt those doubts.
 Their manipulation and the confusion it caused made you doubt yourself, down to the very core of your being.
 You questioned your own perceptions and even came to doubt your own worth.
 And after it was over, the doubt didn’t end.
 Maddening doubt about who they really were and what really happened took hold of your mind and refused to let go.

 So is doubt your friend or your foe?

 Doubt is your friend.
 Self-doubt is your foe.

 “Doubt is your friend, but don’t ever doubt yourself.”